arrawatia/CarND-Capstone/README.md

 ## Reflection
 This project was a bittersweet experience.
 It was rewarding and satisfying at times and very frustrating other times.

 Learning about ROS was fun.
 It is interesting to work with a industrial grade framework and I appreciated the modular architecture.
-Only I got it working with Docker, developing and debugging the project went really fast.
+Once I got a working setup with Docker, the developing and debugging cycle went much faster.

 But it was very tricky to get it to work.
-I was working on a mac and the VM was very flaky.
-I decided to investigate using Docker but had trouble figuring out a working setup.
-I had issues with the install, the ports and getting the simulator to work.
+I was working on a Macbook and the Udacity VM was very flaky.
+I decided to investigate the Docker setup but had to solve issues with the install, port forwarding, the ROS cmake compilation and getting the simulator to work.

-Using Transfer learning was a very practical way to use the pre-trained models.
-It was interesting to try out various models to see how and why they worked.
+Using Transfer learning was a practical way to get a usable model in resonable amount of time.
+It was interesting to try out various models to see which one worked best.
 I had never needed to think about speed of inference in the first term and it was a good lesson on the practical constraints of using these models for real-world scenarios.

 But the entire cycle of training + validating + testing models is very tedious.
-This was my least favorite part of term 1 projects too.
-It was very hard to get the correct dependencies of TF + models.
+This was my least favorite part of Term 1 projects too.
+It was very hard to get the correct dependencies of TF 1.3 to match up the prebuilt models.

 I feel the 3 term structure was better.
-Doing this project well is 1-term's worth of work.
+This project requires 1-term's worth of work.
 I felt really rushed doing this project.
 The walkthroughs helped but I would have liked to figure it out on my own.